livingdocsIO/documentation/content/operations/hardware-requirements.md

 #### Postgresql

 The database requirements are comparable to any other Postgres installation.
-There is an [extensive guide on postgres hardware](https://wiki.postgresql.org/wiki/Database_Hardware) optimized for high performance.
+There is an [extensive guide on Postgres hardware](https://wiki.postgresql.org/wiki/Database_Hardware) optimized for high performance.

 #### Elasticsearch